Parrots are definitely among the most colorful birds out there.

 It is estimated that there are about 550 wild parrots living in New York City, especially in Queens and Brooklyn.
 No one is one hundred percent sure how they got there, but we know it definitely was not by natural migration.
 The most accepted theory is that they escaped from a shipment headed to JFK Airport.

-There is a death metal band called Hatebeak who’s lead and only vocalist is a gray parrot named Waldo.
+There is a death metal band called Hatebeak, whose lead and only vocalist is a gray parrot named Waldo.

-One of the most elusive and perplexing birds in the world is the Australian Night Parrot – there were only 3 confirmed sightings in over one century.
+One of the most elusive and perplexing birds in the world is the Australian Night Parrot – there have been only 3 confirmed sightings in over one century.

 There are almost 400 different species of parrots.